Invariants Related to the Tree Property: Compactness of ultrapowers

 \subsection{Loss of saturation from large sct-patterns}

-Shelah's argument in \cite[VI.4.7]{shelah1990classification} breaks up into two cases.
-If $T$ is not simple, then it has either the tree property of the first kind or the second kind - he argues by demonstrating that either property results in a decay of saturation with an argument tailored to each property.
-The preceding section demonstrates that the analogy between TP$_{2}$ and $\kappa_{\text{inp}}(T) > |I|^{+}$ breaks down, but we show that the analogy between TP$_{1}$ and $\kappa_{\text{sct}}(T) > |I|^{+}$ survives.
-The following is a straightforward adaptation of the argument of \cite[Claim 7.5]{Malliaris:2012aa}:
+If $T$ is not simple, then it has either the tree property of the first kind or the second kind\textemdash Shelah argues in \cite[Theorem VI.4.7]{shelah1990classification} by demonstrating that either property results in a decay of saturation with an argument tailored to each property.
+The preceding section demonstrates that the analogy between TP$_{2}$ and $\kappa_{\text{inp}}(T) > |I|^{+}$ breaks down, but we show that the analogy between TP$_{1}$ and $\kappa_{\text{sct}}(T) > |I|^{+}$ survives, assuming some set theory.
+The argument below is a straightforward adaptation of the argument of \cite[Claim 8.5]{Malliaris:2012aa}.